splashinn/phoenix-boilerplate/README.md

 # Phoenix 1.4.5 Bootsrap Project

-An umbrella template for phoenix projects
+An umbrella template for phoenix projects following good practices with separation of logic, data and interfaces.

-## What includes?
+## What is includes?

 - Elixir 1.7.4
 - Phoenix Framework 1.4.5